Traffic sign: Automatic traffic sign recognition

 Cars are beginning to feature cameras with automatic traffic sign recognition, beginning 2008 with the Opel Insignia.
 It mainly recognizes speed limits and no-overtaking areas.
 It also uses GPS and a database over speed limits, which is useful in the many countries which signpost city speed limits with a city name sign, not a speed limit sign.

 Image gallery

 Rail traffic

 Rail traffic has often a lot of differences between countries and often not much similarity with road signs.
-Rail traffic has professional drivers who have much longer education that what's normal for road driving licenses.
+Rail traffic has professional drivers who have much longer education than what's normal for road driving licenses.
 Differences between neighboring countries cause problems for cross border traffic and causes need for additional education for drivers.